-6. Local Walking and Cycling Infrastructure Plan (LCWIP) - a prioritised route development programme based on a critical analysis of the existing network and future needs.
+6. Local Cycling and Walking Infrastructure Plan (LCWIP) - A prioritised route development programme based on a critical analysis of the existing network and future needs.
 The LCWIP includes detailed development planning guidance on walking and cycling infrastructure.
 See appendix III.

-7. Car club - establishing a car club, where strategically positioned cars with guaranteed parking spaces linked to digital booking and payment, will provide a key piece in the transport jigsaw.
-For residents and business, this means shared car use nearby when it's needed without the hassles, costs or waste of ownership.
+7. Car club - Establishing a car club, where strategically positioned cars with guaranteed parking spaces linked to digital booking and payment, will provide a key piece in the transport jigsaw.
+For residents and business, this means shared car use nearby when it's needed without the hassles, costs or inefficiencies of ownership.